reactjs/react.dev/beta/src/pages/apis/suppresscontenteditablewarning.md

 ### Using `suppressContentEditableWarning` attribute {/*using-style-suppressContentEditableWarning*/}

-In the example below, the `<div>` is editable because `contentEditable` attribute is set to true, and you get a warning when this happens.
+In the example below, the `<div>` is editable because the `contentEditable` attribute is set to true, and you get a warning when this happens.

-To make the code warning free, `suppressContentEditableWarning` is set to true.
+Make the code warning-free by setting`suppressContentEditableWarning` to true.

 <Sandpack>